 The other night you had eleven cities potentially in a blow-up stage.
 Marches all over the United States — and tough marches.
 Anger.
 Hatred.
 Hatred!
 Started by a maniac!
 And some people ask for a moment of silence for him.
 For the killer!

 As Josh Mashall points out at his website, Talking Points Memo, the order of Trump’s words is significance here.
 He suggests that the marches against police violence were started by a maniac.
 Which is plainly untrue.
-These marches have been going on for months.
-Their organizers have uniformly distanced themselves from violence and condemned the assault on police officers in Dallas.
+Marches have been going on for months.
+Their organizers have without exception distanced themselves from violence and condemned the assault on police officers in Dallas.

 There is a very tense atmosphere in America right now.
 There are mostly black protests in cities around the country against police brutality and Trump is whipping his almost exclusively white supporters into a frenzy — many of whom, polls suggest, already held fairly racist views before he started exploiting them.

 Back in March, I wrote that Trump was playing with fire by inciting violence against demonstrators.
 Now he’s doing the same on an even larger scale.
-It’s dangerous.
+This is dangerous.